A solar tube system is only as good as its dome

 Condensation protection and thermal efficiency

 An element of condensation is present in all solar tube systems but unlike all other systems that deploy their double-glazed lenses at the bottom of the system, allowing for potential condensation to form on the inside of the tube wall, the Solarspot condensation lens (Convas) is located at the top of the tube.
-This means any condensation that does form is restricted and managed in the dome without any risk of contamination of the tube wall.
+This means any condensation that does form is restricted to the dome and allowed to wick out safely onto the roof without any risk of contamination of the tube wall.

 Another benefit of the Convas lens is to increase the thermal efficiency of the unit by providing an air-tight seal and creating a triple-glazed system.
 In addition, the Convas lens provides another layer of protection for the reflective tubing, which can be damaged by UV rays if they are not screened out.